DETAILED ACTION

 Response to Arguments

 Regarding the 101 rejections, Applicant's arguments have been fully considered but have been found unpersuasive.
-Applicant argues that 1) the claims provide a practical application and are directed to an improvement of machine learning technology, and 2) claim 1 is analogous to Example 48’s claim 3 which was found to have a practical application.
+Applicant argues that 1) the claims provide a practical application and are directed to an improvement of machine learning technology, 2) the claims recite significantly more than the judicial exception, and 3) the improvement is not directed to the abstract idea.
 Examiner disagrees for at least the following reasons.

 Therefore, the rejections are maintained.